-The variations in wood density between trees and between years could compensate the variations in annual volume increment, or at least soften them.
-Recent studies have brought evidence of such compensation, proving that neglecting annual wood density fluctuations could lead to substantial errors or bias in estimating the biomass (Molto et al., 2013; Babst et al., 2014a).
-The errors generated by neglecting the variations in wood density have been considered small compared to those resulting from the volume increment estimation, but to our knowledge, such assumptions have never been tested and the consequences not documented.
+The variations of wood density between trees and between years could compensate the variations in annual volume increment, or at least soften them.
+Recent studies brought evidences of such compensation, proving that neglecting annual wood density fluctuations could lead to substantial errors or bias in estimating the biomass (Molto et al., 2013; Babst et al., 2014a).
+The errors generated by neglecting the variations in wood density have been considered as small compared to those resulting from that of the volume increment estimation, but to our knowledge, such assumptions were never tested and the consequences not documented.

 To be properly quantified, the consequences of neglecting wood density fluctuations between years and between trees had to be tested using an integrated approach, whereby the errors of the density model are propagated and combined with those of the model for volume growth.
-Such chains can be decomposed, and the impact of each step was studied by modelling the steps into a single Markov chain Monte Carlo (MCMC) process (e.g. Molto et al., 2013).
+Such chain can be decomposed, and the impact of each step studied by modelling the steps into a single Monte Carlo Markov Chain (MCMC) process (e.g. Molto et al., 2013).
 Analytical solutions to estimate the biomass estimation error, based e.g. on Taylor expansion can sometimes be determined, depending on the model's complexity.
-But the errors of biomass increment, obtained by subtracting subsequent estimations, are anyhow less predictable and particularly challenging at the plot level, when summing tree-level estimations (Nickless et al., 2011).
-The MCMC approach therefore appears to be the most suitable to estimate the biomass increment, where such estimations and the propagation of the errors from one model to another are done without assumptions.
+But the errors of biomass increment, obtained